stonevil/Razer_Blade_Advanced_early_2019_Hackintosh/README.md

 # Razer Blade Advanced early 2019 macOS 10.14 Hackintosh

-**Note: I AM NOT RESPONSIBLE IF YOU MESS UP YOUR COMPUTER WITH THIS GUIDE!**
+**Note: I'AM NOT RESPONSIBLE IF YOU MESS UP YOUR COMPUTER WITH THIS GUIDE!**

 Intro